“You’re not really good at being a stay at home mom.”

 The hardest part about it—he was right.

 Our house was a mess—things were scattered everywhere.
 There was no sense of consistency or fun in our lives.
 I was emotionally and physically drained.
+I was failing as a mom.
 Oh and did I mention—we were living in our garage?

 For as long as I can remember, I’ve always dreamed of being a stay at home mom.
 I used to flip through Better Homes & Gardens and REAL Simple, imagining my own home to raise a family.
 A place to decorate, a full kitchen where I could cook and bake.
 And…of course a back yard, for hosting dreamy summer nights to entertain friends.